HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 So, for instance, the classical homotopy category $\mathsf{hTop}$ and the derived category[^4] of $R$ modules $\mathcal{D}(R\text{-mod})$ are both examples of homotopy theories.

+As an aside, this "warning" that two relative categories can have the same homotopy theory should be viewed as a _feature_, not a bug!
+For instance, there's a notion of weak equivalence in $s\mathsf{Set}$, the category of [simplicial sets][30], and this has the same homotopy theory as $\mathsf{Top}$ with its weak homotopy equivalences!

+This means that if we have a question about topological spaces up to homotopy, we can study simplicial sets instead, with _no loss of information_!
+This is fantastic, since simplicial sets are purely combinatorial objects, so (in addition to other benefits) it's much easier to tell a computer how to work with them[^20]!

 ---